sanko/Finance-Robinhood/README.md

 Returns a paginated list of identification information.

+# Accounts

+A user may have access to more than a single Robinhood account.
+Each account is represented by a Finance::Robinhood::Account object internally.
+Orders to buy and sell securities require an account object.
+The object also contains information about your financial standing.

+For more on how to use these objects, please see the Finance::Robinhood::Account docs.

 ## `accounts( ... )`

-Returns a paginated list of Finance::Robinhood::Account objects related to the currently logged in user.
+This method returns a paginated list of Finance::Robinhood::Account objects related to the currently logged in user.

 _Note_: Not sure why the API returns a paginated list of accounts.
 Perhaps in the future a single user will have access to multiple accounts?

+## Financial Instruments

+Financial Instrument is a fancy term for any equity, asset, debt, loan, etc. but we'll strictly be refering to securities (stocks and ETFs) as financial instruments.

+We use blessed Finance::Robinhood::Instrument objects to represent securities in order transactions, watchlists, etc. It's how we'll refer to a security so looking over the documentation found in Finance::Robinhood::Instrument would be a wise thing to do.

 ## `instrument( ... )`